TLHcmus/react-crud/README.md

 # CRUD App

-Simple CRUD App that's allow working with users using API from https://reqres.in/, also support export and import csv file
+Simple app using API from: https://reqres/in/ with the following features:

+1. Login
+2. Add User
+3. Edit User
+4. Remove User
+5. Display all Users
+6. Filter User with Email
+7. Sort User by ID and First Name
+8. Import Users from CSV file
+9. Export Users to CSV file

+**Tech used:**

-Tech used: React with JS and Bootstrap.
+- React with Javascript
+- Bootstrap